rvsingh31/ExpenTrack/README.md

  And , the user-interface lets you understand every feature easily.
  Hope you like it.
  DO report any kind of bugs ,if found.

+ Files and structure should be maintained as described.

  Thank You.